This page was last updated January 6th 2021. No further updates and maintenance will be performed on it.

 Brewer: Horia Ciocan

-Addictive Brewing opened in the city of Oradea as the embodiment of almost a decade worth of passionate research and homebrewing.
+Addictive Brewing opened in the city of Oradea after almost a decade worth of passionate research and homebrewing.
 The city’s second craft brewery saw its humble beginnings with Horia, a Logic and Philosophy university professor with a training in law.
 Initially, he had been rather partial to wine tasting, until a fateful encounter with Michael Jackson’s (not the singer) books on beer made him contemplate the intricacies of the layman’s drink of choice.

 In 2010, after compiling a list of must-try beers, he took a trip to Germany, and returned with a stash of brews which him and his wife both enjoyed tremendously.
 It wasn’t long before his wife prompted him to start brewing his own, and in 2012, he did just that: he brewed an Irish black.
 As he fondly remembers it, the beer was atrocious, but then again, most first attempts are.
 He persevered in this endeavor, and by 2015 he had already brewed 42 homemade batches.
 With the help of his wife, he upgraded his equipment to improve the yield, and in 2016, his homebrew was being sampled at private venues in Oradea, as well as winning prizes in Romanian homebrewing competitions, for his Pale Ale and Saison, and even homebrewing events in London, in 2018.
 It wasn’t long that commercial brewing started looming on the horizon, and in July 2018, we started hearing rumours about a brewery being set up in the city.

 When not pottering about with his custom made homebrewing kit and delving deep into the subtleties of yeast strains and hop additions, Horia has spent a long time being very involved in the country’s homebrewing community.
 His advice towards beginners, beer reviews, as well as his participation in homebrewing contests as a judge have given him quite a great deal of reputation.
 Therefore, his launch at the Cluj Craft Beer Festival has definitely been one of the most anticipated brewery openings in 2019.